aejnsn/symfony1-php5.5/README.md

 This is a fork of symfony framework.
 It's purpose is to provide a PHP 5.5 compatiable version of symfony 1.4.
 For original README that comes with symfony, please see README.original.

+Propel framework code is (currently) not migrated, so you are encouraged to use a more recent version of Propel (using sfPropelORMPlugin).
+For more info click [here](http://www.symfony-project.org/plugins/sfPropelORMPlugin).

 ## Usage

 ### As a submodule